cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 ### Middlewares

 Middlewares implements the `TxHandler` interface and are defined by `tx.Handler` in `BaseApp`.
-This architecture allows to run the middlewares logic in the `CheckTx` and `DeliverTx` phases.
+This architecture allows running the middlewares logic in the `CheckTx` and `DeliverTx` phases.
 Technically, they are optional, but in practice, they are very often present to perform signature verification, gas calculation, fee deduction and other core operations related to blockchain transactions.

 A copy of the cached context is provided to the middleware, which performs limited checks specified for the transaction type.
 Using a copy allows the Middleware to do stateful checks for `Tx` without modifying the last committed state, and revert back to the original if the execution fails.